box/developer.box.com/guides/events/event-triggers/shield-alert-events.md

 These events follow the standard event object schema, with the `event_type` value set to `SHIELD_DOWNLOAD_BLOCKED`.

-For web app applications, the `additional_details` payload will provide the following details:
+For 3rd-party applications, the `additional_details` payload will provide the following details:

 ```js